-Children First/Communities In Schools (CIS) is a local non-profit committed to advocating and empowering children and families living in poverty.
-This is achieved through education and direct services such as the Family Resource Center at Emma, our after-school Learning Centers, Project POWER/AmeriCorps, and Student Support Specialists in Emma, Claxton & Johnston & Estes Elementary School and Eblen Intermediate.
+Children First/Communities In Schools (CIS) is a local non-profit committed to advocating and empowering children and families living at or below the federal poverty level.
+This is achieved through education and direct services such as the Family Resource Center at Emma, our after-school Learning Centers, Project POWER/AmeriCorps, and Student Support Specialists in Emma, Claxton, Johnston & Estes Elementary School and Eblen Intermediate.

 In addition to direct services, Children First/CIS engages in public policy advocacy campaigns to build opportunity for children and families.
 In response to the growing incidence of child poverty, Children First/CIS created The Success Equation, which unites community to reduce and prevent the incidence of poverty and its impact on children in Buncombe County.
 Find out more with our CFCIS Form 990 Fiscal Year Ending 2017.

 Children First’s mission is to empower children and their families to reach their full potential through advocacy, education and services.
 The mission of Communities In Schools is to surround students with a community of support, empowering them to stay in school and achieve in life.

 A community where children and youth are highly valued and are provided the maximum opportunity to reach their full potential.

 Currently, one in four (22%) children in Buncombe County live in poverty, and half (53%) of the students in Asheville City and Buncombe County Schools are eligible for free and reduced lunch.
 Research has linked child poverty with societal costs including academic underachievement, higher dropout rates, higher rates of teen pregnancy, higher costs of crime, and poorer overall health outcomes.